Dark Energy Survey Year 3 Results: Redshift Calibration of the Weak Lensing Source Galaxies: Methodology

 \item{Adjust the edge values $e_j$ post hoc such that the numbers of galaxies in each tomographic bin $\hat{b}$ are approximately equal and repeat the procedure from step (ii) with the final edges $e_j$.}

 This procedure yields bin edges of [0.0, 0.358, 0.631, 0.872, 2.0] for the Y3 weak lensing source catalogue.
-As an inconsequential result of the slight differences in the Y3 source galaxy catalogue and the simulated equivalent, the bin edges in the equivalent \buzzard catalogue are [0.0, 0.346, 0.628, 0.832, 2.0]. \end{enumerate}
+As an inconsequential result of the slight differences in the Y3 source galaxy catalogue and the simulated equivalent, the bin edges in the equivalent \buzzard catalogue are [0.0, 0.346, 0.628, 0.832, 2.0].
+We discuss this choice to homogenize the number of galaxies in each tomographic bin separately for data and simulations in \S \ref{sec:method_validation}. \end{enumerate}